tutorial

 Getting Started with Workflow Automation in 2026

 Workflow automation is one of the highest-impact investments a team can make.
-By replacing manual, repetitive tasks with automated workflows, you free up time for strategic work, reduce human error, and improve consistency across your operations.
+By replacing manual, repetitive tasks with automated workflows, you free up time for strategic work, reduce human error, and improve consistency across operations.

 1. Assess Your Automation Needs